chrisco23/21deltaengineers.com/wp-content/plugins/filebird/readme.txt

 Set a way of sorting files ascending/descending alphabetically by the file name, title, date, modified, and author.

 **Bulk-Delete Folders**
-Now you can bulk-select folders and delete them in a single click.
+Now, you can bulk-select folders and delete them in a single click.
 All those files will be moved to the Uncategorized folder and remain intact.

 **RTL Supported**
 FileBird supports RTL languages including Hebrew, Arabic, etc.

 **Many Languages Supported**
-This plugin supports most popular languages such as English, Spanish, Italian, French, Germany, etc.
+This plugin supports most popular languages such as English, Spanish, Italian, French, German, Dutch, Hebrew, etc.

 ###🙋‍♂️DID YOU KNOW?
 That FileBird now comes with an addon to help you create a standalone WordPress document gallery using Gutenberg and FileBird folders?